“BUTCHER ROAD, where hope borders despair.”

 Walker stepped around the man’s feet and into the hallway, followed closely by Fowler.

-The male corpse lay on his back, dressed in a blood-stained tee shirt and worn jeans.
+The corpse was dressed in a blood-stained tee shirt and worn jeans.
+A circle of dried blood surrounded his upper body.
 His face was decayed and sunken, as if a bowling ball had been plunged into his skull.
 His skin was black and clung to his bones like Saran Wrap melted on a fireplace poker.